 Third Year Paper Information

 All students, regardless of field, are required to complete a paper that is deemed satisfactory by a faculty member in their dissertation field by the beginning of May of their third year of the program.
-For the 2011-2012 school year, the deadline for the third year paper will be May 1, 2012.
 Failure to meet the third year paper requirement can jeopardize funding for the fourth year.

 Different fields and advisors are free to choose their own standards for an acceptable paper, which may vary on a case by case basis depending on the student's course of research.
 Some fields already have a field paper requirement that is typically satisfied in the third year, and typically a satisfactory field paper will also satisfy the Department's third year paper requirement, although there is no rule that this must be the case.
 In some cases, students will need complete a self-contained piece of original research; in other cases, a detailed research proposal may suffice; in other cases, a literature review summarizing a disciplined reading program may be sufficient.